buildforblacklives/buildforblacklives/README.md

 ## Instructions for working on Build for Black Lives repo:
 - Main branch: production-ready site that gets deployed.
-Merging should only happen from development to master.
+Merging should only happen from development to main.
 - Development branch: branch for developers to merge in their features as they are completed.
 PR should be made from feature branch to `dev`.
 - Feature branches: Each developer should make a new branch for their work from the development branch in the following format: `cari-feature-name`.
 Make a pull request into develop after your work has been completed.
 Please note that new experimental changes to your code should not be made when a PR is open.